Portrait of Dr. Karen Lewis

 Teaching Interests

-In addition to formal courses, Dr. Lewis directs two undergraduate training programs, the NIH-funded Texas State U-RISE Program and NSF-supported CheMIE REU.
-Both programs prepare students from marginalized populations for graduate school and careers in the chemical and biomedical sciences through integrated laboratory research experiences and professional development.
+In addition to formal courses, Dr. Lewis has extensive experience leading research training programs at both the undergraduate and graduate levels.
+This experience includes the NIH-funded Texas State U-RISE Program, the Alfred P. Sloan Foundation-funded Texas State/University of Colorado Physical Sciences Training PRogram, and the NSF-supported CheMIE REU.
+She is currently a PI for the NIH-funded Texas Doctoral Bridge Program.
+All programs prepare students for graduate school and careers in the chemical and biomedical sciences through integrated laboratory research experiences and professional development.